Jadontalis/Jadontalis/README.md

 ------------------------------------//\\------------------------------------------

-* __I'm currently working on a full-stack software for Summit Auto Glass in Belgrade, MT.__
+* __I'm currently working on a full-stack inventory software for Summit Auto Glass in Belgrade, MT.__

 * __Some languages I have delved into recently are Java, C, JavaScript, React Frameworks, a lil linting in TypeScript, & R + RStudio.
 I would love to dive more into languages & frameworks like Ruby + Ruby on Rails, HTMX, and languages like GO and RUST to add to my C learning.__